Intergalactic-Auditing-Services/CISA/VU-682470-Snapdragon/README.md

 * **Source:** CISA Case Portal (2026-02-04).
 * **Key Actor:** CISA Analyst
 * **Description:** Documentation of CISA discussing the report with Qualcomm "outside of the case discussion".
-This non-transparent coordination bypasses the official CVE Program case log and represents a breach of procedural integrity.
+This non-transparent coordination bypasses the official CVE Program case log and represents a loss of procedural integrity.

 ### **Exhibit 3: Formal Procedural Impasse**